Happy Birthday Jane Campion.

-On Jane Campion's birthday, I thought I'd take some time out to trace my history and fasciantion with her extraordinary body of work.
+On Jane Campion's birthday, I thought I'd take some time-out to trace my history and fascination with her extraordinary body of work.

 I first saw The Piano (1993) in screen one of the Barbican Cinema when it was first released.
 I was working there at the time, and so had been looking at the striking poster every day.
 Although I found themes and characters in the film troubling, I was struck by the look of the film, the soundtrack and Campion’s bravery for featuring a film with such an unlikeable trio.

 I subsequently caught up with An Angel at My Table (1990) when it was screened on Channel Four, and loved it.